Types of Flowcharts

 Basic Flowchart

-Basic Flowchart is a simple diagram of step-by-step execution of algorithm.
+Basic Flowchart is a simple diagram of the step-by-step execution of an algorithm.
 It is used at the lowest level of business model description.
 Basic Flowchart is very simple and visual for creating and understanding.
 The simple algorithm shapes that represent the processes steps are used for creating the Basic Flowcharts and are connected by arrows that show the order of operations.

-• Planning a new project
+- Planning a new project.

-• Represents an algorithm or process
+- Represents an algorithm or process.

-• Illustrates a solution to a given problem
+- Illustrates a solution to a given problem.

-• Represented process operations
+- Represented process operations.

-• Used in analyzing
+- Used in analyzing.

-• Used in designing
+- Used in designing.

-• Used in documenting
+- Used in documenting.

-• Used in managing a process
+- Used in managing a process.

-• Used in program in various fields
+- Used in programs in various fields.

 Example 1.
 Basic Flowchart